Wenbo0528/FinLLM-Lite-Sentiment-Analysis/FinLLM-Instruction-tuning/README.md

 ## Contributing

 Issues and Pull Requests are welcome to help improve the project.
+Before submitting code, please ensure:
+1. Code follows the project's coding standards
+2. Necessary comments and documentation are added
+3. Related test cases are updated